EvolvingSysadmin/Sysadmin-Toolkit/docs/Host-Administration.md

 - Tool: [Enable-RemoteDesktop.ps1](/tools/hosts/admin/Enable-RemoteDesktop.ps1)
 - Description: function that enables RemoteDesktop on a local or remote host
 - Use Case: use this function to enable remote desktop on a local or remote host
-- Usage: run `PS C:\> .\Enable-RemoteDesktop.ps1` to importy the function into PowerShell
+- Usage: run `PS C:\> .\Enable-RemoteDesktop.ps1` to import the function into PowerShell
   - Command: `PS C:\> Enable-RemoteDesktop -ComputerName DC01 -Credential (Get-Credential -cred "CONTOSO\Admin")`
   - Result: the script with enable remote desktop on DC01.
 The `-ComputerName` parameter specifies the host where RemoteDesktop should be enabled and the `-Credential` parameter specifies the the credentials of the authorized user